Computed tomography (CT) scans are one of the primary tools doctors use while diagnosing, treating, and following up with colorectal cancer patients.

 Then, the technician will explain the procedure.
 If you’re having a contrast CT, they will place an IV.
 The IV will typically be put in your arm, but in some cases they will use your port (if you have one!).
 The technician will likely ask you if you’ve ever had an allergic reaction to the contrast dye used.

-A CT scan takes about 30 minutes, and is completely painless.
+A CT scan takes less than 15 minutes, and is completely painless.

 During the scan, patients lie flat on a narrow table sticking out of a doughnut-shaped machine.
 The table will move, sliding you through the machine.